cayzedev/Stopbegs-CNC/README.md

   >
   *that's all there is too it folks*

-- second step - customize!
+- second step - Login!
-  go ahead you're already good to go!
+  SSH on port : 999
+  it will print a password for u to use

+- Thrid step - Customize!

 *original made in a week flat*